 Finally, call up a friend and chat openly about your day.
 Sometimes, you just need to vent to someone you trust!
 Maybe it’s your grandma, best friend, or S/O. Expressing your thoughts will make you feel so much lighter.

-On Sunday nights, I always call up my coworker and we vent about work.
+As part of my Sunday night routine, I always call up my coworker and we vent about work.
 Since I work in customer service, we have a lot of crazy (and often times hilarious) stories about our customers.
 After our phone chats, the thought of Monday morning doesn’t seem so bad anymore!
 Things are much better after a few chuckles and silly stories!

 Do you have a Sunday night routine or a few go-to rituals?
 If not, would you ever create a routine for Sunday nights?
 Also, which one of these tips is most helpful?